 Australia Cover Letter Writing Guide

-You will face issues that probably did not even cross your mind when you decided to go for Australia jobs.
+You will face issues that probably did not even cross your mind when you decided to go for employment in Australia.
 Do not underestimate the big impact the Australia cover letter can have on the result of your adventure!
 For example, you will experience the different immigration rules and practices, job application procedures, the selection trends and the management culture.

 When applying for jobs in Australia use English.
 You need to accept that not knowing the English language will put you at real disadvantage from the local job seekers.
 The basic knowledge of English is considered necessary to cope with daily office life and life outside work.